Dark Mode

 To define your niche:

-- Research market trends and identify gaps: Interview focus groups, survey different market segments and research social media and other digital channels to unearth possible trends and opportunities.
+• Research market trends and identify gaps: Interview focus groups, survey different market segments and research social media and other digital channels to determine usable market trends and opportunities.

-- Assess your interests and expertise: Make a list of everything you are interested or experienced in, narrowing down your passions to those you have a deep knowledge and understanding of.
-Cross-reference these against viable markets with opportunities to find a niche with potential where you are an expert in the field.
+• Assess your interests and expertise: List everything you are interested or experienced in and narrow down your passions to those you’re familiar with and understand.
+Cross-reference these with viable markets with opportunities to find a niche with potential where you are an expert in the field.

 Step 2.
 Conduct Market Research